logicly-au/pmhc-mds-spec/type/program-type.rst

 **8 - MMHC**

-  Valid as of ??
-2025, organisations can use this Program Type for episodes being delivered through the national Medicare Mental Health Centre program.
+  Valid as of 18 August 2025, organisations can use this Program Type for episodes being delivered through the national Medicare Mental Health Centre program.
 Medicare Mental Health Centres provide a safe and welcoming place for anyone to access free, quality mental health care.